arkency/posts/posts/2014-08-24-ruby-rails-adapters.md

   before{ apns_adapter.clear }
   specify "delivers push notifications to friends" do
     liking.painting_liked_by(user_id, painting_id)

+    expect(apns_adapter.delivered).to include(
-    expect(apns_adapter.delivered).to include([user_device_token, "Your friend 'Robert' liked 'The Kiss' "])
+     [user_device_token, "Your friend 'Robert' liked 'The Kiss' "] )
   end
 end
 ```

-I like this more then using doubles and expectations because of its simplicity.
+I like this more then using doubles and expectations because of its **simplicity**.
 But using mocking techniques here would be apropriate as well.
 In that case
 however I would recommend using [Verifying doubles](https://relishapp.com/rspec/rspec-mocks/v/3-0/docs/verifying-doubles)
 from Rspec or to go with [bogus](https://github.com/psyho/bogus).
 I recommend watching great video about
 possible problems that mocks and doubles introduce from the author of bogus and
 solutions for them.
 [Integration tests are bogus](https://www.youtube.com/watch?v=7XI3H_rKmRU).

+## Injecting and configuring adapters

-Ok, so we have two adapters, how do we provide them?
-Well, I'm gonna show you an example
+Ok, so we have two adapters, **how do we provide them to those who need these adapters to work?**
-and not talk much about it because it's going to be a topic of another blogpos.
+Well, I'm gonna show you an example and not talk much about it because it's going to be a topic
+of another blogpos.

 ```
 #!ruby